AndiHofi/quarble/README.md

 ## Long-term roadmap

+* [x] Filesystem based storage as Json files (1 file per week, current day is extra file).
+Formatted in a way that allows good diff integration.
 * [ ] Add support for recording work location (office / home office / business travel)
 * [ ] Fully featured command line API to simplify integration with other tools
 * [ ] Fully featured GUI that can trigger each action with a single button press